Academic Field Trip Forms & FAQ's

 No, such releases are not required.
 The University does not provide liability coverage for students completing class assignments outside the classroom.
 Faculty is encouraged to thoroughly scrutinize student assignment sites for potential risks and to recommend adequate personal safety practices.

-Such activities are considered field trips so each participating student should sign the standard informed consent form.
+Such activities are considered field trips so each participating student should sign the standard CSU General Waiver.

 There is no University restriction or limitation for students who attend professional conferences and workshops for course credit.
 If students attend conferences or workshops, students must be given notice that they attend and/or participate at their own risk.

-Recognizing that field trips involving students are often an essential part of academic course work, there are a number of risks associated with field trips that must be addressed.
+Recognizing that field trips involving students are often an essential part of academic coursework, there are several risks associated with field trips that must be addressed.
 This is especially important when the trip involves hazardous activities/materials or dangerous sites.
-Activities should not be held (risk avoidance) in which there is a clear and present danger to the health and safety to students.
+Activities should not be held (risk avoidance) in which there is a clear and present danger to the health and safety of students.
 Inadequate procedures to control the risks associated with off-campus field trips and special events unnecessarily expose participating students to undue risk and increase the potential for loss to the campus community and the CSU.

 Requiring that the field trip be limited to certain authorized participants who sign appropriate liability release agreements;

-• Arranging vehicle transportation by individuals who have valid driver's licenses and are authorized to use their vehicles only if properly insured; and
+- Arranging vehicle transportation by individuals who have valid driver's licenses and complete the vehicle guidelines

 The "Informed Consent" form is essentially the same as the "CSU Liability Waiver-General" form but is often modified to address the specific hazards and potential injuries associated with a particular activity.
 The "Informed Consent" form, also often called just a "Release", should be used for activities for all volunteers.
 Informed consent means that the person who signs the form accepts, understands, and assumes the risks inherent in the activity and agrees not to sue the University.

-No. The requirements for a student in the class taking a field trip, who will be using a personal vehicle to go to the field trip site, are:
+Yes.
+The requirements for a student in the class taking a field trip who will be using a personal vehicle to go to the field trip site are:

-This CSU purchased insurance policy is an automatic blanket travel and accident policy that covers enrolled students at the academic field trip site, and for travel to and from the site, up to a maximum of $25,000 for specified medical expenses.
-See the Student Travel Accident Program webpage in the Risk Management website.
+This CSU-purchased insurance policy is an automatic blanket travel and accident policy that covers enrolled students at the academic field trip site and for travel to and from the site, up to a maximum of $25,000 for specified medical expenses.